bucs110FALL22/final-project-js-jessica-sophia-not-javascript/README.md

 ## Testing

-* Because there are multiple scenes throughout this game, when we implemented a new function, we ran through each scene individually to made sure that the output ran the way that it was intended.
+* We did user testing rather than scripted testing.
+Because there are multiple scenes throughout this game, when we implemented a new function, we ran through each scene individually to made sure that the output ran the way that it was intended.
 After each run, we would debug and did not move on to the coding more until the bug was fixed.

 ## ATP